top of page

 Ascough, Richard S. Paul's Social Network—Lydia: Paul's Cosmopolitan Hostess.
 Collegeville, MN: Liturgical, 2009.

-Graves, David E. "What is the Madder with Lydia's Purple?
+Graves, David Elton.
+"What Is the Madder with Lydia's Purple?
 A Reexamination of the Purpurarii in Thyatira and Philippi."
-Near East Archaeological Society Bulletin 62 (2017).
+Near East Archaeological Society Bulletin 62 (2017): 3–29. link.

-Kaiser, Walter C., Jr., Duane A. Garrett, and Joan Davis Wanner, eds.
-NIV Archaeological Study Bible: An Illustrated Walk through Biblical History and Culture.
+Kaiser, Walter C., Jr., and Duane A. Garrett, eds.
+NIV Archaeological Study Bible: An Illustrated Walk Through Biblical History and Culture.
 Grand Rapids: Zondervan, 2005.

 Keener, Craig S., and John H. Walton, eds.
 NIV Cultural Backgrounds Study Bible: Bringing to Life the Ancient World of Scripture.
 Grand Rapids: Zondervan, 2016.